SymfonyCasts/symfony5/README.md

 docker-compose up -d
 ```

-Next, build the database and execute the migrations with:
+Next, build the database and the schema with:

 ```
 # "symfony console" is equivalent to "bin/console"
 # but its aware of your database container
 symfony console doctrine:database:create
-symfony console doctrine:migrations:migrate
-symfony console doctrine:fixtures:load
+symfony console doctrine:schema:update --force symfony console doctrine:fixtures:load
 ```